About the Plan

 Charting a Course for Prosperity

-The Implementable Comprehensive Plan has two major phases that will play out over a total 18-month timeline.
+The Implementable Comprehensive Plan has two major phases intended to play out over a total 18-month timeline.
 The first involves listening to the community.
 We will conduct outreach in a variety of ways to gather perspectives that will help define a set of key issues that are of primary importance to the community.
 After vetting these with officials and the public, in phase two we will drill down for solutions, identifying preferred future scenarios and developing precise, realistic action plans to address key issues.
 The result will be a highly detailed set of strategies that will be of immediate use to staff, community leaders and partners who can help make the plan's vision come alive.

 The steering committee is a team of community leaders, business owners, and other residents, who offer guidance and feedback during the planning process.
 The role of the Steering Committee is to: attend meetings regularly, review materials, especially drafts of the report as they are distributed, and relay the planning process and any public engagement activities to neighbors and friends in the borough.